microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaFeatureRolloutPolicy.md

 ```

 ### -AppliesTo

-Specifies a list of Azure AD objects that is assigned to the feature.
+Specifies a list of Microsoft Entra ID objects that is assigned to the feature.

 ```yaml
 Type: System.Collections.Generic.List`1[Microsoft.Open.MSGraph.Model.MsDirectoryObject]